 I’m thinking about the armed forces, actually…

 That’s fine.
 Those who choose to pursue a short-term contract or even a career in the military receive a free college education (if they so choose) plus practical experience.
 If you think you can handle the physical aspect then the armed forces may be your cheapest ticket into college.
+Also, while you are in the military you can still pursue your college education.
+There are accredited online universities that are military friendly where you can obtain a college degree during active duty.

 Are you mentally ready for college?